-The Mojito cocktail is one of the world’s all-time classics.
+The Mojito cocktail is one of the world’s all-time classics and consistently ranks as one of the most popular cocktails.
 It’s also one of the first cocktails I remember trying and has been one of my favourites ever since!
 If you’ve ever tried making this drink you probably discovered that there’s a lot of subtle variations on the recipe.
 However, I find that this one does the trick and requires nothing more than a muddler to make.

 I sometimes joke that the only reason I grow my own mint is to ensure there’s enough on hand to make this cocktail!
 If you invite too many friends over, you’ll need to stock up because before you know it they will be flying off the bar.
 That said, if you are having a party, the other thing that’s great about the Mojito cocktail is the recipe scales up really well.
 You can quickly make jugs of it to churn out to your guests, allowing you to get back to entertaining without mucking around too much in the kitchen.

 My only advice when making this drink is to always taste as you go.
 Don’t add all the soda water too quickly or you risk ending up with a watery, unappealing drink.
 Remember, it’s easy to add more, but you can’t take it away.
 Go slowly and make small adjustments until you work out the sweet spot that’s to your taste.